DuncanRuns/NinjaLink/README.md

 ## NinjaLink Public Server

 As of February 2025, a public NinjaLink server using rooms is available at `ninjalink.duncanruns.xyz`.
+For developers, the regular socket server is hosted on port 52534 and the websocket server is hosted on port 52535.

 ## Hosting a NinjaLink server